Innovation Award Finalist

 MiCO is a Consortium

-This project is a collective effort between the Marine Geospatial Ecology Lab (MGEL) of Duke University and a growing number of international partner organizations.
+This project is a collective effort between the University of Queensland, the Marine Geospatial Ecology Lab (MGEL) of Duke University and a growing number of international partner organizations.

 MiCO is guided by a steering committee with three advisory panels: